 In light of the potential for significant environmental effects, on 10 October 2018 the Minister for Planning (the Minister) determined under the Environment Effects Act 1978 (EE Act) that VHM Exploration Limited (the proponent) is to prepare an environment effects statement (EES) for the proposed Goschen Mineral Sands and Rare Earths Project (the project).
-The purpose of the EES is to provide a sufficiently detailed description of the project, assess its potential effects on the environment1 and assess alternative project layouts, designs and approaches to avoid and mitigate effects.
+The purpose of the EES is to provide a sufficiently detailed description of the project, assess its potential effects on the environment and assess alternative project layouts, designs and approaches to avoid and mitigate effects.
 The EES will inform and seek feedback from the public and stakeholders.
 The Minister will issue an assessment of the project's environmental effects under the EE Act to conclude the EES process.
 The Minister's assessment will inform statutory decision-makers responsible for the project's approvals.

-The Scoping Requirements for the Goschen Mineral Sands and Rare Earths Project (scoping requirements), set out the specific matters to be investigated and documented in the EES for the project.
-The Minister issued the scoping requirements for the EES following consideration of public comments received on a draft which was available for public comment over a three-week period in April-May 2019.
+The Draft Scoping Requirements for the Goschen Mineral Sands and Rare Earths Project (draft scoping requirements), set out the specific matters to be investigated and documented in the EES for the project.
+Final scoping requirements will be issued by the Minister following the consideration of public comments received on this draft.